"As true disciples, we are here to serve in God’s army – we are not civilians – and we are being trained to withstand whatever may come."

-Today, May 11, 2016, is Memorial Day (Yom HaZikaron) in Israel, and the nation remembers the 23,447 who have been killed in battle or terrorist attacks.
+Today, April 17, 2018, is Memorial Day (Yom HaZikaron) in Israel, and the nation remembers the 23,646 soldiers who have been killed in battle and 3,134 victims of terrorist attacks.

 The Eagle (nesher in Hebrew) Project, which began in 2015, aims to encourage and strengthen young Israeli believers who have recently completed their army service.